Accessible Bathroom Plumbing: ADA Compliance & Aging-in-Place Design

 What is the ADA-required toilet seat height for accessible bathrooms?

 The ADA requires toilet seat height to be between 17 and 19 inches above the finished floor.
 This range is commonly referred to as "comfort height" and is standard in most accessible and aging-in-place bathroom designs.
 The toilet's centerline should also be placed 16 to 18 inches from the nearest side wall.
-While ADA standards are mandatory for public facilities, they are the widely accepted benchmark for residential upgrades.
+While ADA standards are mandatory for public facilities, they remain the widely accepted benchmark for residential upgrades in 2026.

 Do I need a permit to convert a tub to a walk-in shower?

-In most jurisdictions, yes — a tub-to-shower conversion involves plumbing modifications (new drain, supply lines, mixing valve) and possibly structural work, which typically require a building permit.
-Requirements vary by city and state, so always check with your local building department before starting the project.
+In most jurisdictions, yes.
+A tub-to-shower conversion involves plumbing modifications (new drain, supply lines, ASSE 1016 mixing valve) and possibly structural work, which typically require a building permit.
+Requirements vary by city and state, so always check with your local building department before starting.
 Skipping permits can create issues when selling your home or filing an insurance claim.

 Are pressure-balancing valves required by code in accessible bathrooms?